analysiscenter/batchflow/doc/parallel.md

 ### threads
 A method will be parallelized with [concurrent.futures.ThreadPoolExecutor](https://docs.python.org/3/library/concurrent.futures.html#threadpoolexecutor).
 Take into account that due to [GIL](https://wiki.python.org/moin/GlobalInterpreterLock) only one python thread is executed in any given moment (pseudo-parallelism).
-However, a function with intesive I/O processing or waiting for some synchronization might get a considerable performance increase.
+However, a function with intensive I/O processing or waiting for some synchronization might get a considerable performance increase.

 This is a default engine which is used if `target` is not specified in the `inbatch_parallel` decorator.